pgroyal22/networked-spell-checker/README.md

-# A Networked and Multi-Threaded Spell Checking Utility
+# A Networked and Multi-Threaded Spell Checking Utility Written in C